tensorflow/tfjs-tsne/README.md

 - `data` must be a Rank 2 tensor.
 Shape is [numPoints, dataPointDimensions]
 - `config` is an optinal object with the following params (all are optional):
-  - perplexity: number — defaults to 30.
-Max value is 42
+  - perplexity: number — defaults to 18.
+Max value is defined by hardware limitations.
   - verbose: boolean — defaults to false
   - exaggeration: number — defaults to 4
   - exaggerationIter: number — defaults to 300